-Keep in mind that when an HIV-positive person first starts on treatment, it takes several months before viral growth is completely suppressed.
-During that time, it’s a good idea to use condoms and/or PrEP.
+Keep in mind that when an HIV-positive person first starts on treatment, it takes several months before their viral load is completely suppressed.

 When someone goes from being HIV-negative to being HIV-positive, we say that they have “seroconverted.”
-Right after someone has been infected with HIV, the person might experience something called “seroconversion illness,” which may feel like a bad flu that lasts for a couple of weeks.
+Right after someone has been infected with HIV, the person might experience something called “acute HIV infection, “which may feel like a bad flu that lasts for a couple of weeks.
 Some of the symptoms include fever, rashes, a sore throat, and swollen glands.
 However, not everyone gets these symptoms.

 After experiencing seroconversion illness, the person will probably test positive on HIV tests that detect antibodies to HIV.
 It takes a few weeks or months for someone who’s been infected with HIV to develop antibodies to the virus.